 What good is all the makeup or cute clothing you wear if you're not healthy on the inside?

 This is one of the main messages I try to get across on this blog, and today I was reminded of this.
-I was talking with a friend about weight gain, feeling tired because I hadn't exercised in awhile, and how I needed to get back into good habits because I fell off a little after catching the cold.
+I was talking with a friend about weight gain, feeling tired because I hadn't exercised in awhile, and how I needed to get back into good habits because I fell off a little after catching a cold.
 It brought to mind a few habits that I have adopted to maintain a relatively healthy mindset.
-Mind you, I'm not perfect and sometimes I'll revert back to bad habits, but for the most part I'm pretty consistent.
+Mind you, I'm not perfect and sometimes I'll revert back to bad habits, but for the most part I think I'm pretty consistent.

 In this day and age of cancers, diabetes, and heart issues, I thought it was important to share what I think the best habits to adopt in order to be healthy on the inside and outside.
 In one form or another, I've written about these before, but it doesn't hurt to have reminders every now and then...

-1. Meditate - This is something that I talked about awhile back, and if you don't do anything else, at the least try meditating once a day for 10-20 minutes.
+Meditate - This is something that I talked about awhile back, and if you don't do anything else, at least try meditating once a day for 5-10 minutes.
 It definitely helps with stress and anxiety.
 I always feel more relaxed and energized after closing my eyes and releasing all the mindless chatter that occupies the mind.
 I also like to visualize being healthy and happy, which puts me in a good mindset to start my day.

 If you've never meditated before, it can be a challenge to quiet the mind.
 I recommend going on YouTube and searching for "relaxing guided meditation".
 You'll come across many videos, but choose one that resonates with you.
 Focusing your mind on what the person is saying is easier than sitting in silence when you're starting out with meditation.